 For addicts, however, it’s not quite as simple.
 Because the substance is so ingrained in your lifestyle, it’s unfathomable to abruptly quit using the drug.
 There are levels of addiction and many different types of treatment available to addicts all over the country.

 In some cases, addiction is easily treatable with outpatient programs that allow the addict to continue going to work and being with their family.
 In other, more severe cases, inpatient programs are necessary to physically and mentally eradicate the addiction.
 Some addicts have to go back to rehab several times to beat addiction.

 Help Those in Need

-Now that you know more about addiction vs. dependence, you can better judge if someone close to you needs professional help.
+Now that you know more about addiction vs. dependence, you can better judge if someone close to you needs professional help in seeking addiction treatment.

 If you know someone that you think might be dependent on a drug, you should address it with them before it gets worse.
 Being able to acknowledge dependency gives you a chance to stop before it becomes an addiction.